Introduction

 -

-This mathematical constraint is required to bound the slope of the function, stabilizing the dual form
+mathematical constraint is required to bound the slope of the function, stabilizing the dual form of the

 -

-that the set of parameters with low loss remains bounded, effectively "trapping" the optimization process
+set of parameters with low loss remains bounded, effectively "trapping" the optimization process in a region

 -